-The majority of the Rum Runners Trail is shared use (expect hikers, horses, and ATVs) with easy grades, and a hard-packed crusher dust trail bed ideal for hiking and hybrid cycling.
+The majority of the Rum Runners Trail is shared use (expect hikers, horses, and OHVs) with easy grades, and a hard-packed crusher dust trail bed ideal for hiking and hybrid cycling.
 The Chain of Lakes trail section leaving Halifax is paved and does NOT permit motorized vehicles.

 - Be courteous.
 Expect, and respect, other trail users.
 The trail is shared by everyone.

 - Respect private property.

 - Pack it in – Pack it out.

 - Keep right/pass left.

 - Slow down and give an audible warning before passing other users.
 Cyclist please ring a bell; or give a loud, friendly ‘passing on your left’ well in advance.
 Ride single file when passing.